mutinex/mmm-eval/docs/user-guide/metrics.md

 > **Note:** To render math equations, enable `pymdownx.arithmatex` in your `mkdocs.yml` and include MathJax.
 See the user guide for details.

-mmm-eval provides a comprehensive set of metrics to evaluate MMM performance.
+BenjaMMMin provides a comprehensive set of metrics to evaluate MMM performance.
 This guide explains each metric and how to interpret the results.

 ## Overview

-mmm-eval calculates several key metrics across different validation tests:
+BenjaMMMin calculates several key metrics across different validation tests:

 - **Accuracy Metrics**: How well the model predicts on unseen data
 - **Stability Metrics**: How consistent the model is over time